 A number of successful EU projects have been implemented in 2017.
 They involve a total assignation of EUR 3,710,200, including projects addressing youth, people with disabilities, sexual health, healthy aging and a gender approach for the care of the elderly and people with intellectual disabilities.
-A new centre in Old Havana was opened in November, in partnership with UNICEF, for the social and participative development of adolescents.
+A new centre in Old Havana was opened in November, in partnership with UNICEF, for the social and participative development of adolescents, operated for the first time within the framework of the European Instrument for Democracy and Human Rights (EIDHR).